Zebra finch: Species

 Previously, both species were classified as a single species, the zebra finch (T. guttata).
 However, they were split by the IUCN Red List and BirdLife International in 2016.
 The International Ornithological Congress followed suit in 2022 based on studies noting differences in plumage, mtDNA divergence, and assortative mating between both species in captivity.

 The zebra finch was first captured in 1801 during Nicolas Baudin's expedition to Australia.
 The Indonesian species was described in 1817 by Louis Pierre Vieillot in his Nouveau Dictionnaire d'Histoire Naturelle, where he gave it the scientific name Fringilla guttata.
 The Australian species was then described in 1837 by John Gould as Amadina castanotis.
 Its current genus, Taeniopygia, was described in 1862 by Ludwig Reichenbach.
 It is placed in the tribe Poephilini, along with the genus Poephila, which it was previously included in; the split between Taeniopygia and Poephila is justified by a 1987 study using protein electrophoresis and chromosomal banding.

 The zebra finches likely evolved in Australia, with either northern or southeastern Australia postulated as two places where the genus arose.
 The present-day distribution of the species T. guttata is likely due to a Pleistocene glaciation event where the sea level dropped between about 100 and 150 m, putting the coasts of Timor and Australia closer.
 This allowed T. castanotis swept out to sea by cyclones to see mountains near the west coast of Timor, which prompted them to make landfall on the island.

 The morphological differences between the species include differences in size.
 T. guttata is smaller than T. castanotis.
 In addition, the T. guttata males do not have the fine barring found on the throat and upper breast and have smaller breast bands.
+Incubation lasts for 14 days.